-UEA's EMS covers all UEA activities, products and services at all sites excluding University Campus Suffolk (50% owned by University of Essex).
-Sites are the buildings and land at NR4 7TJ, shown in the campus map, with the addition of the Edith Cavell Building (NR4 7UL), the Bob Champion Research Building (NR4 7UQ), Wood Hall (NR9 3DE), Mary Chapman Court (NR3 3DX, leased from Norwich City Council) and Waybourne (NR25, research building).
+UEA's EMS covers all UEA activities, products and services at all sites.
+Sites are the buildings and land at NR4 7TJ, shown in the campus map, with the addition of the Edith Cavell Building (NR4 7UL), the Bob Champion Research Building (NR4 7UQ), Wood Hall (NR9 3DE), and Weybourne (NR25, research building).
 INTO UEA LLP is excluded from our EMS scope.

 Core elements of our management system